The primary challenge of working in a matrix is the lack of authority that leaders depended on in the past to get things done.

 The directive approach does not create ownership or commitment and this can be a disaster in a matrix.
 Not only are team members not committed to their piece of the project, but they don’t understand the interdependencies—how their piece fits into the big picture—who they are depending on, and who is depending on them.

-The key to leading projects successfully in a two-dimensional matrix—whether your organization is using MM 1.0 or MM 2.0—is to adopt a collaborative project leadership (CPL) approach.
+The key to leading projects successfully in a two-dimensional matrix—whether your organization is using Matrix Management 1.0 or Matrix Management 2.0™—is to adopt a collaborative project leadership (CPL) approach.

 Collaborative Project Leadership